gdubw/gng/README.md

 Just type `gng` whenever you need to type `gradle` or `gradlew`, then your life will be easier.

-If you don't have any Gradle distribution, please don't worry. just type `gng --bootstrap`.
+If you don't have any Gradle or Gradle Wrapper installed, please don't worry. just type `gng --bootstrap`.
 It will create a Gradle wrapper in your current working directory.
 By default, `gng` installs Gradle wrapper with the latest version of Gradle.

 The latest version is from https://services.gradle.org/versions/current